-Phase 1: Isolation Skills Training
+Isolation Skills Training

-We begin with identifying the individual skills which will be required for successful, safe operation of vehicles by Law Enforcement and First Responders.
+We begin with identifying the individual skills which will be required for the successful, safe operation of vehicles by Law Enforcement and First Responders.
 Training in this phase isolates individual skills within single events, coupled with proper judgment and decision making repetition and recurrence in order to establish a “conditioned reaction” of individual fundamental skills.
 Many of these skills are not limited to just the operation of a vehicle, but also play an important role in the overall performance of one’s duties as a law enforcement officer.

 FAAC scripts commonly associated with this level of training are identified as “Acclimation”, “Skill Builders”, “Scan and Assess”, “Mirror Checks”, “Situation Assessment”, “Radio Operation” and “Risk Recognition”.

-Phase 2: Vehicle Operations Training
+Pump Operations Training

-Phase 3: Emergency Response and Pursuit Training
+Emergency Response and Pursuit Training

-Phase 4: The Driving Force
+The Driving Force (for police)

 Marrying of driving skills, field operations, and interactive skills.
 This is where the student will be presented with the opportunity to demonstrate their respect, understanding, and commitment to the safe and proper operation of the motor vehicle.
 This “test” is accomplished by combining the two basic challenges of “driving interaction” and “human interaction”.
 In many cases, Law Enforcement Officers, Deputies, Agents, and First Responders tend to de-value the risk and responsibilities of safe vehicle operations for the excitement and compelling nature of interacting with humans in critical, dangerous and often stressful situations.
 Contemporary standards require students/operators to “de-escalate” situations they confront.
 The “De-escalation” sequencing commences with a controlled, professional, and non-stressful driving response.